INCLUSIVE out-of-school time programming

 - Improved academic performance, and an increased interest in further education

 - Stronger self-image and increased self-esteem

 - Increased positive social development and reductions in risk-taking behavior

 The Enrichment Alliance provides enriching activities for children with Special Needs, English Language Learners, Rural Children, and other children with limited access to the humanities and sciences outside of school.
 We also provide trainings and other forms support to enrichment providers in order to help them become more inclusive of critically under-served children.

 The Summer Inclusion Project places trained mentors in summer day camps in order to increase the accessibility of these programs to children with disabilities.
 Participants are children and youth under the age of 18 enrolled in mainstream summer day camps and programs in the Charlottesville, Virginia area.
 Children with disabilities are included in these camps with the support of specially trained mentors.
-We are currently partnering with Camping for All, Charlottesville Parks and Recreation, PathFinders, LiveArts, and Woodworking with Judy Cahill.
-Our 2013 project was made possible by generous grants from: The Charlottesville Area Community Foundation, The Wells-Fargo Foundation, and The Elmo Foundation.
+Our primary partner is Charlottesville Parks and Recreation.

 POPnPOEMS is a workshop led by our directory, MaryAnna Dunn.
 Through popular music we explore the elements of poetry.
 Participants watch music videos, read poetry, and write their own poems.
 These workshops are intentionally inclusive of children and youth with differing abilities.